Geosyntec/pycvc/README.md

 # `pycvc`: Python Analysis Tools for the CVC Dataset

 ## Quick-start guides
-Advanced users can just straight to the [condensed version of this document](https://github.com/Geosyntec/pycvc/blob/master/BRIEF_SETUP.md).
+Advanced users can go straight to the [condensed version of this document](https://github.com/Geosyntec/pycvc/blob/master/BRIEF_SETUP.md).
 New users should continue reading.

 ## Installation